ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

 |image19|

-**Figure 29.** The HH.cellml model and its three sub-models are available under separate tabs in OpenCOR.
+**Figure 30.** The HH.cellml model and its three sub-models are available under separate tabs in OpenCOR.

 1. **A model of the cardiac action potential: Importing units and parameters **

-We now examine the Noble 1962 model [9] that applied the Hodgkin-Huxley approach to cardiac cells and thereby initiated the development of a long line of cardiac cell models that, in their human cell formulation, are now used clinically and are the most sophisticated models of any cell type.
-It is the incorporation of these models into whole heart bioengineering models that initiated the Physiome Project.
+We now examine the Noble 1962 model [12] that applied the Hodgkin-Huxley approach to cardiac cells and thereby initiated the development of a long line of cardiac cell models that, in their human cell formulation, are now used clinically and are the most sophisticated models of any cell type.
+It was the incorporation of these models into whole heart bioengineering models that initiated the Physiome Project.
 We also illustrate the use of imported units and imported parameter sets.